 43 “You have heard that it was said, ‘Love your neighbor[b] and hate your enemy.’
 44 But I tell you, love your enemies and pray for those who persecute you, 45 that you may be children of your Father in heaven.
 He causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.
 46 If you love those who love you, what reward will you get?
 Are not even the tax collectors doing that?
 47 And if you greet only your own people, what are you doing more than others?
 Do not even pagans do that?
 48 Be perfect, therefore, as your heavenly Father is perfect.

-The time that Jesus was here on earth the Jews were under the rule of the Romans and treated much like slaves.
+When Jesus was here on earth, the Jews were under the rule of the Romans and treated much like slaves.
 Jesus also didn’t come as a warrior and take on the Romans.
 He used the opportunity to teach us how to live under the rule of others.

-Most of us really are not in positions of authority over others.
-After now having run my own business for more than fifteen years I am more aware of this than ever.
+Most of us are not in positions of authority over others.
+After running my own business for more than fifteen years, I am more aware of this than ever.
 I am very much like a servant to my clients.

-These verses in Matthew 5:38-48 remind me of how Jesus was teaching us the power of serving in the midst of being mistreated.
+These verses in Matthew 5:38-48 remind me of how Jesus was teaching us the power of serving while being mistreated.

 Jesus replied, “And you experts in the law, woe to you, because you load people down with burdens they can hardly carry, and you yourselves will not lift one finger to help them.